n1ckfg/awesome-3D-drawing/README.md

 - Joao Regateiro et al - <a href="https://cvssp.org/projects/4d/HSDSR/Regateiro_3DV2018.pdf">Hybrid Skeleton Driven Surface Registration for Temporally Consistent Volumetric Video</a> (2018).

 ### Related Graphics History
-- Richard Shoup - SuperPaint: An Early Frame Buffer Graphics System (2001).
+- Richard Shoup - <a href="https://www.computer.org/csdl/magazine/an/2001/02/man2001020032/13rRUyft7wz">SuperPaint: An Early Frame Buffer Graphics System</a> (2001).
-- Marc Levoy - A Color Animation System Based on the Multiplane Technique (1977).
+- Marc Levoy - <a href="https://dl.acm.org/doi/10.1145/965141.563871">A Color Animation System Based on the Multiplane Technique</a> (1977).
-- Nestor Burtnyk and Marceli Wein - Interactive Skeleton Techniques for Enhancing Motion Dynamics in Key Frame Animation (1976).
+- Nestor Burtnyk and Marceli Wein - <a href="https://dl.acm.org/doi/10.1145/360349.360357">Interactive Skeleton Techniques for Enhancing Motion Dynamics in Key Frame Animation</a> (1976).

 ### Related Dissertation / Thesis
-- Nick Fox-Gieg - Lightning Artist Toolkit: A Hand-Drawn Volumetric Animation Pipeline (2025).
+- Nick Fox-Gieg - <a href="https://hdl.handle.net/10315/42999">Lightning Artist Toolkit: A Hand-Drawn Volumetric Animation Pipeline</a> (2025).
-- Emilie Yu - Designing Tools for 3D Content Authoring Based on 3D Sketching (2023).
+- Emilie Yu - <a href="https://theses.hal.science/tel-04484971v1">Designing Tools for 3D Content Authoring Based on 3D Sketching</a> (2023).
-- Rahul Arora - Creative Visual Expression in Immersive 3D Environments (2021).
+- Rahul Arora - <a href="https://utoronto.scholaris.ca/items/e41e9604-a6ed-40f2-891d-222c212f4cb3">Creative Visual Expression in Immersive 3D Environments</a> (2021).
-- Maria Shugrina - The Design of Playful and Intelligent Creative Tools (2021).
+- Maria Shugrina - <a href="https://utoronto.scholaris.ca/items/30b67df3-138b-4f3f-8304-6e22bbc4b449">The Design of Playful and Intelligent Creative Tools</a> (2021).
-- Emilie Yu - Interactive 3D Sketching in Virtual Reality (2020).
+- Emilie Yu - <a href="https://em-yu.github.io/media/papers/MSc_Thesis__Emilie_Yu_v3.pdf">Interactive 3D Sketching in Virtual Reality</a> (2020).
-- Caroline Chan - First Principles of Line Drawings (2017).
+- Caroline Chan - <a href="https://dspace.mit.edu/bitstream/handle/1721.1/139322/Chan-cmchan-SM-EECS-2021-thesis.pdf?sequence=1&isAllowed=y">First Principles of Line Drawings</a> (2017).
-- Jennifer Jacobs - Dynamic Drawing: Broadening Practice and Participation in Procedural Art (2017).
+- Jennifer Jacobs - <a href="">Dynamic Drawing: Broadening Practice and Participation in Procedural Art</a> (2017).
-- Johannes Schmid - Methods for Artistic Stylization in 3D Animation (2012).
+- Johannes Schmid - <a href="">Methods for Artistic Stylization in 3D Animation</a> (2012).
-- Alexander Kolliopoulos - Image Segmentation for Stylized Non-Photorealistic Rendering and Animation (2005).
+- Alexander Kolliopoulos - <a href="">Image Segmentation for Stylized Non-Photorealistic Rendering and Animation</a> (2005).
-- Steven Schkolne - 3D Interfaces for Spatial Construction (2004).
+- Steven Schkolne - <a href="">3D Interfaces for Spatial Construction</a> (2004).
-- Aaron Hertzmann - Algorithms for Rendering in Artistic Styles (2001).
+- Aaron Hertzmann - <a href="">Algorithms for Rendering in Artistic Styles</a> (2001).
-- Golan Levin - Painterly Interfaces for Audiovisual Performance (2000).
+- Golan Levin - <a href="">Painterly Interfaces for Audiovisual Performance</a> (2000).
-- Rebecca Allen - Computer Rotoscoping with the Aid of Color Recognition (1980).
+- Rebecca Allen - <a href="">Computer Rotoscoping with the Aid of Color Recognition</a> (1980).
-- Ronald Baecker - Interactive Computer-Mediated Animation (1969).
+- Ronald Baecker - <a href="">Interactive Computer-Mediated Animation</a> (1969).
-- Thomas A. DeFanti - The Graphics Symbiosis System (1973).
+- Thomas A. DeFanti - <a href="">The Graphics Symbiosis System</a> (1973).
-- Ivan Sutherland - Sketchpad: A Man-Machine Graphical Communication System (1963).
+- Ivan Sutherland - <a href="">Sketchpad: A Man-Machine Graphical Communication System</a> (1963).

 ### Related Datasets
 - Nick Fox-Gieg - TiltSet: A Collection of 3D Drawings (2024). [<a href="https://doi.org/10.20383/103.0917">files</a>]